 The Office for Budget Responsibility (OBR) has identified low investment by firms and low interest rates as the culprits that sustain these zombie companies, leading them to have no desire to enter voluntary liquidation, which in turn causes a significant drain on the economy.

-For over 20 years, CoCredo has been one of the leading provider of online UK and Ireland business credit score and reports, financial data, and relevant information on companies to businesses and their suppliers in the UK, Ireland and around the world, effectively safeguarding them from bad debt.
+For over 20 years, CoCredo has been a leading provider of online company credit monitoring and UK and Ireland business credit scores, financial data, and relevant information on companies to businesses and their suppliers in the UK, Ireland, and around the world, effectively safeguarding them from bad debt.

 Don't let bad debt from a zombie company affect your business.
 Use CoCredo's company credit check services to stay informed and protected.

-If you want to verify a business’s credit score or request a credit report on your own business, take advantage of our free trial company online credit check to see how we can assist you, or register your business and set up an account with us.
+To verify a business’s credit score or obtain a credit report for your business, utilise our free trial company online credit check.
+This will allow you to see how we can assist you.
+Alternatively, you can register your business and set up an account with us.